tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA" major_behind = can't see
 		- Presumably, all 3 flavors of behind impact availability of obj in room list
 		- TBD: put the control_panel behind the goblin (check TADS implementation)
+	- IDEA: 'hole' = contain, opaque from room, no light
+		- 'nook' = 'hole' that can contain Creatures
+		- 'under' = opaque from room but no lighting issues
+		- use 'take from under' for 'under'
+		- use 'reach in' for 'hol'
+		- need to enter() 'nook' to get contents

 - TBD: document Seat class
 	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)